SJTU-PLV/direct-refinement-popl24-artifact/README.md

 from Nominal CompCert[^1].
 This adoption only is orthogonal to our work.

 We demonstrate the formal proofs following the structure of our paper.
-We first briefly present the background from CompCertO as described in Section 2.1.
+We first briefly present the background from CompCertO as described in Section 2.1 and Section 2.4.
 (for CompCert's block-based memory model (Section 2.1.1), see [common/Values.v](DirectRefinement/common/Values.v) and [common/Memory.v](DirectRefinement/common/Memory.v)).